 Codelist realizations <<informative>>

 The requirements classes of the ISO 19156 Edition 2 are much more fine-grained than in the conformance classes in Edition 1: There are several requirements classes considering the class or interface classifiers defined in each package, each capturing an atomic part of the package, typically a single class with its attributes and associations.
-Additionally there are package-specific compound requirements classes that consist of requirements and recommendations for all classifiers defined of each package.
+Additionally, there are package-specific compound requirements classes that consist of requirements and recommendations for all classifiers defined of each package.
 For each of the requirements class there is a corresponding conformance class that a system may declare conformance to.
-Thus the number of conformance classes in ISO 19156 Edition 2 (53) is much bigger than in the Edition 1 (18).
+Thus, the number of conformance classes in ISO 19156 Edition 2 (53) is much bigger than in the Edition 1 (18).
 For the complete list of Edition 2 conformance classes see Annex A.

 Interfaces in the conceptual schema packages

-The conceptual schema packages define terminology and semantics of the fundamental concepts of the Observations, Measurements and Samples model using interfaces only, and provide the basis for fine-grained, isolated conformance class structure enabling classes in application schemas to associate themselves with any implementing class of the targeted interfaces.
+The conceptual schema packages define terminology and semantics of the fundamental concepts of the OMS model using interfaces only, and provide the basis for fine-grained, isolated conformance class structure enabling classes in application schemas to associate themselves with any implementing class of the targeted interfaces.

-Both the packages Conceptual Observation schema and Conceptual Sample Schema consist of only interfaces with the attributes and associations of the essential concepts defined in the Observations, Measurements and Samples standard.
+Both the packages Conceptual Observation schema and Conceptual Sample schema consist of only interfaces with the attributes and associations of the essential concepts defined in the OMS standard.
 All the interfaces in these two packages are new to the ISO 19156 Edition 2, although most of them capture concepts defined in Edition 1 as classes.

 There are a few completely new concepts added in the Edition 2: